ga-credentials/AssessmentAuthoring/README.md

 `codebase` and `solution` should not contain gifs, readme files, anything the test-taker should not see.

-Send a link to your repo to your your GA contact.
+Send a link to your repo to your GA contact.

 ### Step 2: GA Reviews, Provides Feedback